Nazareth Academy, Gaya: Student council

-The Students Council is a body of students representatives led by the Student Leaders: Head Girl and Head Boy.
+The Students Council is a body of student representatives led by the Student Leaders: Head Girl and Head Boy.
 The members are the Vice leaders, Captains and Vice Captains of various Houses.

-The main purpose of this group is to assist the Principal, Vice Principal and the staff and students for the smooth carrying out of various activities of the school.
-The opportunities for exercising democratic and participatory leadership skills prepares these young leaders to discover their potential and take up greater responsibilities in life. the Principal and the Vice Principal guides this team. this group helps in the maintenance of law and order in the school during the Assembly, the Breaks, Dismissal and also on important occasions.
+The main purpose of this group is to assist the Principal, Vice Principal and the staff and students in the smooth undertaking of various school activities.

-Co-curricular activities

-The years a student spends in the school should enable him/her to acquire principles of good conduct and action and lay solid foundation for true purposeful living when he/she attains adulthood.
-Principles of honesty, trust, cooperation, self-reliance and hard work are inculcated through various school activities.
-In these activities the student learns to do things himself/herself under the steady supervision of teachers.
-They are given the opportunity to see practical application of the abstract ideas of give and take that they learn in the classroom.

-Certain activities are conducted under the House system.
-The entire school is divided into four houses: Red, Blue, Green, and Yellow, in order to encourage team spirit and cooperation.
-Activities like dramatics, elocution, singing, dancing, drawing and painting, essay writing, and debates are carried out under the guidance of the teachers.

 Nazareth Gyan Jyoti School

 Nazareth Gyan Jyoti School (Formerly known as After Noon School) is an integral part of Nazareth Academy's outreach program.
-It was begun in 1975 when the Sisters became acutely aware of education for the non-school going children of their neighbourhood.
+It was begun in 1975 when the Sisters became acutely aware of education for the non-school-going children of their neighbourhood.
 Non-formal classes were conducted after regular school hours.
 In later years as the number of children increased, the school was formally organized with a set of teachers and formal classes for three hours daily.
-At present there are over 300 children from classes KG to VIII. some of the older children attend government schools in the morning hours and make use of the benefits provided by the government.
+At present, there are over 300 children from classes KG to VIII. some of the older children attend government schools in the morning hours and make use of the benefits provided by the government.